BradleyMarie/plyodine/README.md

-PLYodine code is structured with the core modules residing in the `plyodine` directory. `ply_reader` contains the parent class for PLY readers, `ply_writer` contains the logic for writing a PLY file, `ply_property` contains type definitions shared between the PLY reader and writer, and `ply_header` contains a library for reading PLY file headers and is relied on by the reader class.
+PLYodine code is structured with the core modules residing in the `plyodine` directory. `ply_reader` contains the parent class for PLY readers, `ply_writer` contains the logic for writing a PLY file, and `ply_header_reader` contains a library for reading PLY file headers and is depended on by `ply_reader`.

 There is no dependency between `ply_reader` and `ply_writer`.